-Residence permits for EU/EFTA nationals
+Residence permits for EU/EEA nationals

-Residence permits for non-EU/EFTA nationals
+Residence permits for non-EU/EEA nationals

 Expats who are not from an EU/EEA member state may find it difficult to obtain a residence permit for Switzerland.
 The Swiss government has strict employment quotas to ensure that local Swiss workers, followed by EU nationals, are given priority when it comes to jobs.

 Permits are mostly granted to highly-skilled and well-qualified expats.
 Once a canton’s quota has been met for any given year, applicants will need to wait until the following year to get their permit.

 Most residence permits for Switzerland are linked to an employment contract, but many jobs require a residence permit.
 There is no easy way to sidestep this dilemma but finding a company willing to act as a sponsor isn’t impossible for those who are highly skilled in certain fields.
 That said, companies have to prove that the position can’t be filled by a Swiss, EU or EEA citizen if they want to employ someone from elsewhere.